 Introductory and Applied Integrative Health & Medicine II (1 semester credit hour):

 knowledge base in integrative medicine.
 It covers common domains, such as aromatherapy, homeopathy, chiropractic medicine and mindfulness medicine.
-Opportunities are provided for students to continue to develop their problem-solving, literature searching, and communication skills.
+Opportunities are provided for students to continue to develop their problem-solving, literature searching,

 Pharmacology of Integrative Medicines (2 semester credit hour):

 and India), herbal medicines, essential oils, homeopathic remedies, and dietary supplements.
-In addition it will examine active compound structures and their naturally occurring derivatives, including structure-activity relationships, known molecular
+In addition, it will examine active compound structures and their naturally occurring derivatives, including structure-activity relationships, known molecular

 Integrative Health in Common Clinical Diseases (2 semester credit hour):

-APPLY NOWAdmissions requirements and how to apply
+Admissions requirements and how to apply